Danack/RfcCodex/out_parameters.md

 Someone needs to sit down and do the work to think through how it should work, and think through what is an appropriate syntax.

 ### Syntax

 Random list of possibilities:

 * in/out keywords
-* Copying the TScript idea of having a separate in the parameter list
+* Copying the TScript idea of having a separator in the parameter list
 * In place of the return type.

 I have no idea which would be better.